enable3d/enable3d-website/docs/Basic-Shapes.md

 Enable3d does automatically recognize the shape of simple three.js object when adding it via `physics.add.existing(object)`.
 But you can also change the shape like so `physics.add.existing(object, { shape: 'hacd' })`

-Look at the [shapes example](https://enable3d.io/examples/compare-physics-body-shapes.html) to see creating & adding shapes in action.
+Take a look at the [compare-physics-body-shapes](https://enable3d.io/examples/compare-physics-body-shapes.html) and the [play-with-physics-bodies](https://enable3d.io/examples/play-with-physics-bodies.html) examples to see creating & adding shapes in action.